Stomach and oesophageal cancers

 Reflux and choking

-Stomach acid going back into the oesophagus (reflux) is common after surgery for oesophageal cancer.
 This can cause heartburn, chest discomfort, or your stomach contents to flow up your oesophagus, particularly when lying flat or bending over.
-Taking medicines to reduce stomach acid generally helps.

-After surgery or radiation therapy for oesophageal cancer, scar tissue may cause choking or swallowing problems while eating or drinking.
-See your doctor if this continues.
 After an oesophagectomy, the stomach can take longer to empty.
 You may feel full more quickly or be more likely to vomit or bring up food after eating.

 Tips to reduce reflux and choking